-Refocus your internal control lens
+ICFR series #2: Refocus your management review control lens

 The starting point to evaluate the sufficiency of an ICFR program should be with a financial statement risk assessment.
 The risk assessment, which includes specific financial reporting objectives and identification of risks to achieving those objectives, answers these fundamental questions: